Void by War of Ages

-War of Ages' musical influence in the Christian metal scene could be described as both consistent and aggressive.
+War of Ages' musical influence in the Christian metal scene is both consistent and aggressive.
 Their lyrics are convicting and encouraging as they expertly draw out Biblical truths out of life's questions and situations.
 Void is no exception.
-This is their ninth album and was primarily produced by their guitarist, Jack Daniels at Sicktones Studios, as well as Facedown Records, their long-time partners.
-Void is full of heavy metal goodness and excludes any ballads.
+This is their ninth album and was primarily produced by their guitarist, Jack Daniels at Sicktones Studios, as well as Facedown Records, their long-time label.
+Void is full of heavy metal goodness without a single ballad.

 What It Sounds Like:

-Any fans of War of Ages already know what to expect, as War of Ages is a very consistent band.
-You'll find gang vocals, sweeping guitar solos, double kick on their drums, and a couple spoken word sections in the songs.
+Any fans of War of Ages already know what to expect.
+You'll find gang vocals, sweeping guitar solos, double kick drums, and a couple of spoken word sections in the songs.
 Oh, and lots of screaming.
 Yet, amongst the signature War of Ages sound, you hear a great variety of styles.
 The album keeps your attention the whole time.
 They do not slow down, in fact, the second half of the album is arguably the heavier half.
-The lyrics condemn sin, convict listeners, or encourage listeners.
+The lyrics condemn sin, convict listeners and encourage.

 War of Ages is by no means shy in their faith-based lyrical writing.
-"Void", "Miles Apart", "Brotherhood" and "The Return" each have evident support in Scripture.
-They can be found primarily supported in the books of Genesis, Psalms, Proverbs, and Revelation respectively.
+"Void," "Miles Apart," "Brotherhood" and "The Return" each have evident support in Scripture, primarily in the books of Genesis, Psalms, Proverbs, and Revelation respectively.
 Condemnation of sin is a theme as well.
-In "Greed", you find warnings against a lifestyle of greed, it calls it out and also bears a hopeful message.
+In "Greed," you find warnings against a lifestyle of greed as it's called out and also bears a hopeful message.
 The chorus says, "I will rise and be somebody.
 Who will rise and meet you there.
-I know that you are able".
-"Envy", "Wrath", and "Jezebel" are respectively condemning topics of envy, wrath, and lust.
+I know that you are able."
+"Envy," "Wrath," and "Jezebel" are respectively condemning topics of envy, wrath, and lust.
 War of Ages is bold in proclaiming that these sinful lifestyles are destructive and need to be avoided.
 They balance encouragement and condemnation in their lyrics well.

 Best Song On The Album: